backstage/backstage/README.md

 ## Community

-Following are the community resources:
+To engage with our community, you can use the following resources:

 - [Discord chatroom](https://discord.gg/backstage-687207715902193673) - Get support or discuss the project
 - [Contributing to Backstage](https://github.com/backstage/backstage/blob/master/CONTRIBUTING.md) - Start here if you want to contribute